Special Screenings

 When the L.A.
 Fires of 2025 destroyed filmmaker Ondi Timoner’s home, she returned from a shoot abroad to find her beloved town of Altadena in ruins and neighbors facing displacement.
 The first film of its kind about these fires, ALL THE WALLS CAME DOWN follows activist Heavenly Hughes and the community as they rally in solidarity, revealing remarkable resilience amidst climate catastrophe.

-Followed by a Q&A with the director Ondi Timoner.
+Followed by a Q&A with producer, UChicago alumn Eli Timoner.